 Fattoush salad is typically tossed with a lemon and olive oil dressing that includes sumac, an essential Middle Eastern spice that has a tart flavor similar to lemon juice or vinegar.

 Ground sumac is made from reddish purple berries that are ground into a powder.
 It’s widely available at Middle Eastern markets, but you can also find it in the spice aisle of most larger grocery stores and on Amazon.
 I was able to find it at my local Whole Foods.

 How to Prep the Pita for Fattoush Salad

-Like I mentioned above, we’re keeping it simple for this recipe and using homemade pita chips, but some fattoush salads call for pan-fried pita.
+Instead of using pan-friend pita bread like the traditional recipe calls for, we’re using my homemade pita chips.
 You can honestly cook it either way, the important part is just making sure your pita is crispy and not soft.
 You want to have a little crunch with each bite of salad.

 If you want to pan-fry your pita instead of baking it, simply heat a little oil in a large skillet over medium-high heat.
 Place pita pieces into the skillet (making sure not to crowd the pita) and fry in batches until golden brown and crisp.
 Place on paper towels to drain excess oil.